jakethekoenig/tmux-pom/Readme.md

 set -g status-right '#{pom_timer} #{poms_done}/#{poms_goal}'
 ```

 To add the timer to your status bar put `#pom_timer` in the string you use to define it.
-You can now start and stop your pomodoro timer with <prefix>+P.
+You can now start and stop your pomodoro timer with `prefix+P`.

 ## Configuration